 While category pages have thumbnails for every post within them, you may want a larger featured image that represents the category as a whole (something that can also show in search results).

-Examples: Choosing Chia, Sugar Salt Magic, The Banana Diaries
+Examples: Choosing Chia, Sugar Salt Magic, The Banana Diaries, Tea for Turmeric

 Featured Posts